ahwkim/bewd_homework/10-rails-routes-and-controllers/rails_routes_and_resources.md

  - It's a hash!
 You call parameters the same way you call elements in hashes: by their key.

 ###Resources
+ - We will talk about these in class 11/12
  - Resources map **HTTP Verbs** to Controller actions automatically.
  - Will give you 8 routes: